Type of Property Guide

 The result is a buyer pool that is already narrow (studio buyers) with a significant portion removed (anyone needing a mortgage).
 In practice, below 70 years remaining on the lease, a short lease studio flat is realistically saleable only to a small number of specialist cash buyers and at a meaningful discount.
 Above 80 years, mortgage-backed sales are still possible but require a lender comfortable with the floor area as well as the lease.

 This guide covers the four routes available to you, the costs involved in each, and how to choose between them.
 There is no single right answer.
-The right route depends on the lease length, the studio's floor area, your timeline, and how much certainty you need.
+The right route depends on the lease length, the studio's floor area, your timeline and how much certainty you need.

 Selling a short lease studio flat: guide to the niche market, mortgage restrictions, and your options